Mike DeCapite: Through the Windshield

 When he was twenty, he moved to Cleveland's Southside, also known as Tremont, the neighborhood where he set Through the Windshield, his first novel.
 Through the Windshield was conceived as a depiction of a year on the Southside, and early pieces were written there in summer 1985.
 DeCapite began writing Through the Windshield in earnest later that year in London.
 He continued working on it after moving to Brooklyn, New York, in 1987, and finished it there in 1990.

-Excerpts from DeCapite's Through the Windshield first appeared in CUZ, a literary magazine edited by Richard Hell and published by the Poetry Project at St. Mark's Church, in New York.
-Excerpts from Through the Windshield appeared in three issues of CUZ, between 1988 and 1989.
+Excerpts from DeCapite's Through the Windshield first appeared in three issues of Cuz, a literary magazine edited by Richard Hell and published by the Poetry Project at St. Mark's Church, in New York City, between 1988 and 1989.
 DeCapite did his first reading in January 1988 at the Poetry Project at St. Mark's Church.

 Through the Windshield circulated widely in manuscript and was excerpted in numerous small magazines.
 In 1998, DeCapite, living in San Francisco, started Sparkle Street Books and published it himself.
+The novel was republished in 2014 by Red Giant Books.

 Ruined for Life!

 In 1995, living in San Francisco, DeCapite started work on a second novel, Ruined for Life!, still unpublished, which he worked on for the next dozen years.
 By the time he put it aside, DeCapite was back in New York, to which he'd returned in 2005.
 Excerpts from Ruined for Life! have appeared in 3:AM, angle magazine, and Sensitive Skin.

-In 1999, DeCapite’s story "Sitting Pretty," an outtake from Ruined for Life! was published as a CUZ Edition, a series of chapbooks edited by Richard Hell.
+In 1999, DeCapite's story "Sitting Pretty", an outtake from Ruined for Life! was published as a CUZ Edition, a series of chapbooks edited by Richard Hell.
 In 2003, "Sitting Pretty" was anthologized, along with novel excerpts by DeCapite's father, Raymond, in The Italian American Reader.